yegor256/blog/_posts/2023/aug/2023-08-08-two-step-initialization.md

 place: Moscow, Russia
 tags: oop java
 description: |
-  Sometimes you may be tempted to do two-stage construction of your object, but I want to argue against it, in favor of maintaining superior code quality.
+  Sometimes you might be tempted to use a two-stage construction for your object.
+However, I suggest reevaluating your design principles if you feel such an inclination.
 keywords:
   - init method
   - two-step construction